 Insects are everywhere.
 In fact, there are millions more insects than there are people on this earth!
 Insects include ants, beetles, butterflies, bugs, cicadas, moths, grasshoppers, crickets, bees, wasps and many, many more types!
 Insects make up almost 90% of a larger animal group called arthropods.
 Arthropods are the most diverse animal life form on the planet.
 There are more species of beetles than all other forms of animal life combined.
 Arthropods (arthro = joint; pod = feet) are animals with jointed limbs.
 All insects are members of the order insecta.
 Insecta is derived from the Latin, insectuon which translates to “animal with divided body“.
 Insects have six legs and three body parts - head, thorax and abdomen - covered with an outer exoskeleton.
 Their head has two antennae, compounded eyes (eyes with multiple lenses), and a mouth.
 The legs attach to the thorax and the abdomen is usually segmented.
 Insects also have different types of wings.
+Take a close look at EOL’s Bees cards and Ant Cards to see differences in body parts.
 Insects are busy workers building shelters, communicating, pollinating, cycling nutrients and providing food for fish, mammals, birds and most other animals on earth!

 Insects are everywhere!